Sustainable ICT Educational program

 Email Simon or call: +(44) 1323

-include full materials are now available to Overseas Ministries
+Include full materials and available to Overseas Education

 - Strong interest is being received, with meetings underway with